Chymyst/chymyst-core/docs/chymyst01.md

 The same error will occur if such injection is attempted inside a reaction body, or if we call `logSoup` on the molecule injector.

-The correct way of using `JoinRun` is first to define molecules, then to create a JD where these molecules are used as inputs for reactions, and only then to start injecting these molecules.
+The correct way of using `JoinRun` is first to define molecules, then to create a RS where these molecules are used as inputs for reactions, and only then to start injecting these molecules.

 The method `isBound` can be used to determine at run time whether a molecule has been already bound to a reaction site: